mourner/tinyjam/README.md

 #### Why build yet another static site generator?

-I wanted to add some templating to my personal static websites like [my band's album page](https://rain.in.ua/son/en) (currently in pure HTML/CSS/JS) to make them easier to maintain, but never found a static site generator that would be simple and unobtrusive enough for my liking — not requiring meticulous configuration, special folder structure, reading through hundreds of documentation pages, bringing in a ton of dependencies, or making you learn a new language; and be flexible enough to make multilingual websites without plugins and convoluted setup.
+I wanted to add some templating to my personal static websites to make them easier to maintain (e.g. [my band's album page](https://rain.in.ua/son/en), which is pure HTML/CSS/JS), but never found a static site generator that would be simple and unobtrusive enough for my liking.

+A tool I envisioned would not involve meticulous configuration, special folder structure, reading through hundreds of documentation pages, bringing in a ton of dependencies, or making you learn a new language.
+At the same time, it would be flexible enough to make multilingual websites without plugins and convoluted setup.

 Ideally, I would just rename some `html` files to `ejs`, move some content to Markdown files, add light templating and be done with it.
 So I decided to build my own minimal tool for this, but will be happy if anyone else finds it useful.